General

 8

 While we rarely have problems, we recognize the value of keeping valuable possessions safe.
-Summer Youth Programs provides a free "safe deposit" service where participants can store money and valuables such as extra cash, laptops, or other items.
+Summer Youth Programs provides a free "safe deposit" service where participants can store money and valuables such as extra cash and other small, valuable items.
 Valuable possessions are individually stored where the participant can access them at any time.
 The balance of stored cash is tracked, and participants must initial each withdrawal.

-- Individual rooms lock and participants are responsible for their own room keys.
+- Individual rooms lock, and participants are responsible for their own room keys.
+A lost key fee of $75 applies to any lost, broken, or damaged keys.
 Summer Youth Programs is not responsible for lost or stolen items.

 - No one is allowed on the SYP floors of the residence hall without a Summer Youth Programs ID.